wetneb/openrefine-wikibase/docs/install.rst

 ------------------------------

 If you are in a position to configure the Redis instance you are using, then you can do the following:

-* disable snapshots of the Redis instance to disk, because this software only uses Redis as a cache which can be completely lost;
+* Disable snapshots of the Redis instance to disk, because this software only uses Redis as a cache which can be completely lost.
+This can be done by commenting out all the `save` lines in `redis.conf`;
-* set a maximum memory limit of your liking, together with an eviction policy (such as LRU), so that the redis instance does not eat up more memory than reasonable on your server.
+* Set a maximum memory limit of your liking, together with an eviction policy (such as LRU), so that the redis instance does not eat up more memory than reasonable on your server.
+This can be done in `redis.conf` by adding directives such as `maxmemory
+3gb` and `maxmemory-policy volatile-lru`.